GameJs/gamejs/README.md

 GameJs is a JavaScript library for writing 2D games or other interactive graphic applications for the HTML Canvas.
 Its API is modeled after the successful PyGame <http://pygame.org> library.

+  * Powerful, proven, and thin abstraction for 2D
+  * Sane JavaScript!
+With CommonJs support
   * Runs in modern browsers
-   * Sane JavaScript!
-With [CommonJs](http://www.commonjs.org/) support
-   * Mature, well documented PyGame API with a decade of patterns
-   * Philosophy: Ease of use > Completeness

 Gamejs is early in development.
 The API will change though it will converge to a sensible translation of PyGame concepts to JavaScript.

 Install
 -------
 GameJs is a RingoJS application.
-The installation is convoluted because I want to stay flexible for now.

-Install RingoJs (you need Java 1.5+):
+You will need:

+  * Java 1.5+.
+  * git and ant (until I do a proper release)

+Get RingoJs:

     cd ~
     git clone git://github.com/ringo/ringojs.git
     cd ringojs
     ant jar

-Install the RingoJs packages `ringo-modulr` and `stick`:
+Install necessary RingoJs packages:

-    cd ~/ringojs/packages/
-    git clone git://github.com/hns/ringo-modulr.git
-    git clone git://github.com/ringo/stick.git
+    ringo-admin install hns/ringo-modulr

-Finally, install GameJs:
+    ringo-admin install ringo/stick

+Get Gamejs:

     cd ~
     git clone git://github.com/oberhamsi/gamejs.git

-and symlink GameJs into RingoJs' packages directory:

     ln -s ~/gamejs ~/ringojs/packages/

+*Windows Users:* Instead of the above Symlink you can clone GameJs directly into RingoJs.

+    cd ~/ringojs/packages/
+    git clone git://github.com/oberhamsi/gamejs.git

 Usage
 ------------------

 Start the GameJs web server:

-    # if RingoJs is not in `~/ringojs/` fix this script
+    # assumes ~/ringojs/bin/ringo exists
     ~/gamejs/start.sh

 and access it in your browser: